Deconstructing Simplex

 Let $k$ be the first view with a valid commit certificate for value $x$.
 We show by induction that any honest party accepting a proposal in any view $v > k$ accepts only $x$.

-Provable Agreement follows: any later commit certificate contains an honest Final sender, who voted only after accepting a proposal, hence for value $x$.
+Provable Agreement follows: any later commit certificate for a value $y$ contains an honest Final$(v,y)$ sender, who sent Final only after receiving a regular certificate for $y$.
+That regular certificate contains an honest value vote for $y$, and the induction argument above gives $y=x$.

 External Validity

-Any valid commit certificate is a valid strong certificate of some Graded-Broadcast instance.
-By the External Validity property of Graded-Broadcast, its value must be externally valid.
+Any valid commit certificate is a valid strong certificate of some CGB instance.
+By the External Validity property of CGB, its value must be externally valid.

 Claim 2 (liveness)